vidalmatheus/gitnew/README.md

 bash <(wget -qO- https://raw.githubusercontent.com/vidalmatheus/gitnew/main/install.sh)
 ```

 Are you on GitLab 11.10+?
-You can open a merge request within `--mr` option:
+You can open a merge request with `--mr` option:

 ```
 gitnew <new_branch_name> <commit_message> --mr